HUBRIS EARLY WARNING SIGNS

 Is hubristic leadership a risk in your organization?

 1. Do leaders show excessive confidence in their own judgement?

-2. Do leaders show contempt for the advice and criticism of others?
+2. Do leaders show contempt for advice and criticism?

 3. Do followers collude actively or conform reluctantly with leaders’ excesses?